 Med School: Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo

-Dr. Kyungduk Rho grew up in Albany, New York, and completed his undergraduate education at Cornell University, where he graduated magna cum laude with a Bachelor of Science in Biology in 2015.
+Dr. Kyungduk Rho grew up in Albany, N.Y., and completed his undergraduate education at Cornell University, where he graduated magna cum laude with a Bachelor of Science in Biology in 2015.
 He continued his education at the Jacobs School of Medicine and Biomedical Sciences where he was elected to the Alpha Omega Alpha honor society, ultimately earning his Medical Doctorate summa cum laude with Honors in Research.
 In medical school, Dr. Rho actively pursued research on cerebrovascular disease, endovascular therapies, and robotic spine surgery.
 His clinical interests include open and endovascular neurosurgery, as well as neurosurgical oncology.
 Dr. Rho enjoys playing golf, basketball, traveling, and spending time with his friends and family.

 Undergrad: University of California, Davis